Silang, Cavite

+It is known for its scenic landscapes and rich cultural heritage.
+Also renowned for its agricultural produce particularly sweet mangoes, which are regarded as some of the best in the country.

+Etymology

+The name of Silang (originally called Silan) originates from Tagalog silang, meaning "mountain pass".

 History

-Pre-Hispanic period
+Precolonial period

 The traditional origins of the town are attributed to ten Bornean datus who sailed northward on board balangays and ended in Silang through Taal Lake.
 Its first settlers were Gat Hingiw, his wife Gat Kaliwanag, and their seven children, who later moved to different parts of the town and established their respective barangays.
 Gat Pandan stayed in the original community and developed the area.

 Spanish colonial era

 During the start of the Spanish colonization of the Philippines, tracts of land were given by the King of Spain to the conquistadores and their descendants, who collected tributes from the people residing in their acquired lands.
 Silang originally belonged to the encomienda (land grant) of Diego Jorge de Villalobos; his claim extended to what is today the towns of Carmona, Amadeo, Indang, Alfonso, General Trias, and Tanza.
+On February 3, 1595, the parish of Silang was established, formally creating the town.

 For many years, Silang was one of the biggest towns, by the 20th century its land area was reduced to its current size, as some of its former villages later became independent towns.
 Indang was the first to be granted town status in 1655.
 By the 19th century, the town lost land to the towns of Carmona and Amadeo, and by 1938, the town's southern lands were ceded to become part of the city of Tagaytay.

 The Silang encomienda was later purchased from King Ferdinand VI of Spain for 2,000 pesetas on March 9, 1746, to prevent it from becoming a "friar land" like the other towns of Cavite, executed through the representation of Bernabe Javier Manahan and Gervacio dela Cruz.